cljs/api/README.md

 ## Implementation

-To gather docs, we are doing self-analysis of literal forms created from `tools.reader` rather than using `tools.analyzer`.
+To build the API reference, we are doing self-analysis of literal forms created from `tools.reader` rather than using `tools.analyzer`.
 We may use the helpful wrapper [codox] if this becomes insufficient.

 It's worth nothing that parsing the full `cljs.core` namespace requires: